lingaoqiming/lingaoqiming.github.com/index.md

 ---
-Time-stamp: <2014-02-15 15:31:09 ()>
+Time-stamp: <2014-10-11 11:11:11 ()>
 layout: default
 title: "Matt Renaud"
 ---

 # A Brief Introduction

 Hey there!
-My name is Matt Renaud, I'm a fourth year computer science student at the University of Windsor and you can find me most places online going by the name mrenaud92 (since mrenaud is taken almost everywhere, except for domain names apparently, go figure).
-I really enjoy learning, regardless of what subject, but my main area of interest is, as you can guess from my major, Computer Science.
-I will be graduating in June and starting a full time position as a software engineer at Google in Mountain View California.
+My name is Matt Renaud and I'm a software engineer at Google Inc. working on Search Infrastructure.
+You can find me most places online going by the name mrenaud92 (since mrenaud is taken almost everywhere, except for domain names apparently, go figure).
+I really enjoy learning, regardless of what subject, but my main area of interest is Computer Science.
+I graduated in June and have just recently started a full time position as a software engineer at Google in Mountain View California.

 I was first introduced to Computer Science (well, just Linux actually) around 5 years ago by my uncle Roland and was instantly intrigued when